 Once you start HUBwatch, you should add entries to the Agent File list of the Community Table window for those agents you want to use.
-Thereafter, you can run HUBwatch by specifying the name of an agent, rather the IP address of the agent.
+Thereafter, you can run HUBwatch by selecting a desired agent from the startup window list, rather than by specifying the IP address of that agent.
 If you added agents to the Agent File list in a previous HUBwatch session, you can run HUBwatch by specifying the name of one of those agents.